Lacrymology/states/dovecot/doc/monitor.rst

 dovecot_port_imap
 ~~~~~~~~~~~~~~~~~

-Dovecot IMAP Port port is listening and can be accessed locally.
+Dovecot :ref:`glossary-imap` Port port is listening and can be accessed
+locally.

 dovecot_port_pop3
 ~~~~~~~~~~~~~~~~~

-Dovecot POP3 Port port is listening and can be accessed locally.
+Dovecot :ref:`glossary-pop3` Port port is listening and can be accessed locally.

 Optional
 --------